Fundacio-i2CAT/rinasense/README.Arduino.md

 ## Long term goals

-This port is currently strictly for ESP32 devices supported by the Arduino IDE.
 For this code to run on a plain Arduino board that doesn't, we would need to figure out how to support POSIX threads.
 This is currently provided by the ESP32 runtime but also supported by FreeRTOS+POSIX, which replicates the POSIX thread API